patrickpissurno/fastify-vhost/README.md

 ### upstream

-An URL (including protocol) that represents the target server to use for proxying.
+An URL (including protocol) that the requests will be forwarded to (eg. http://localhost:3000).

 ### host